About The Co-Op

 South Salt Lake’s Community Opportunity Center (The Co-Op) is Promise South Salt Lake’s effort, focusing on adults transitioning into new learning, jobs, careers, or business ventures.
 For many, this means not just changing a job, but getting support along the way, such as local housing, childcare, basic needs, and other support services.

 The Co-Op opened in August 2022 as a space for City residents, community groups, and partner organizations to connect, work, learn, and grow.
-Located in the historic Columbus Center, The Co-Op includes 9,000 square feet of workspaces, reservable private meeting rooms, classrooms and event spaces.
+Located in the South Salt Lake Community Center, The Co-Op includes 9,000 square feet of workspaces, reservable private meeting rooms, classrooms and event spaces.

 The Co-Op works with our partner organizations and sponsors to offer a variety of events and programming, equipment rentals, and other resources that help members stay connected, becoming financially empowered and advance their careers and businesses.